becem-gharbi/nuxt-starter/docs/content/fcm.md

 # Nuxt FCM

 A Nuxt 3 module for integrating Firebase Cloud messaging.
-This module is based on Firebase JS SDK for client app and Firebase Admin SDK for app server.
+This module is based on Firebase JS SDK for client app and Firebase Admin SDK for app server

 ## Features

 - ✔️ Listen to messages via `useFcm` composable
-- ✔️ Send & subscribe & unsubscribe from topics via `useFcmTopic` composable
+- ✔️ Send, subscribe & unsubscribe from topics via `useFcmTopic` composable

 ## Quick Setup

-1. Add `@bg-dev/nuxt-fcm` dependency to your project
+1. Add dependencies to your project

 ```bash
 # Using npm